 Presbyterian Disaster Assistance

 Working collaboratively with a variety of national and international partners, PDA focuses on long-term disaster recovery, provides disaster preparedness training for churches and community groups, and connects with other key organizations active in disaster response: the UN, World Food Program, Red Cross, FEMA, Action by Churches Together, and beyond.
-This year’s gifts will help those affected by wildfires in Colorado and Hurricane Sally. https://pda.pcusa.org/
+This year’s gifts will help those affected by wildfires, hurricanes, and COVID-19 pandemic. https://pda.pcusa.org/

 St. Louise House

 Saint Louise House empowers women and their children to overcome homelessness for generations to come.
 It serves women-led families who need more time and support than shelters can provide, but who do not qualify for other programs.
 It breaks the cycle of poverty for two generations by providing mothers and children with a safe, stable home and highly-individualized supportive services needed to move to healthy, independent lives. https://saintlouisehouse.org/

 Each Christmas season, it is a Westminster Presbyterian Church tradition to host a Christmas Party for two resident homes at the Austin State Supported Living Center (AuSSLC), our neighbors across Exposition Boulevard.
 We bring gifts for the residents, serve food, and have a good time visiting and sharing during the Christmas season.
 Each year the party is scheduled in mid-December, usually from 6-8 p.m. on a weeknight.